Core Concepts

 annotation allows per-field customization of mapping behavior.

-Column names are assumed to be in snake_case
+By default, column names are assumed to be separated by _

 class Car {